Moving Image

 Beneath the Shell of Sound, working title

 Beneath the Shell of Sound is a 16mm essay film that drifts through fragments of memory and landscape.
-At its heart is the cicada—its brief, defiant song a resistance to death, a memory that refuses to fade.
+At its heart is the cicada: its brief, defiant song a resistance to death, a memory that refuses to fade.
 In this film, directors Chanthila Phaophanit and Cuan Roche explore what remains after things are gone, and how light, sound, and silence carry the traces of what we can’t fully hold onto.

 Still House | 2023

 Still House is a family ghost story retold.
 We peer into a conversation suspended in time as we journey through a tunnel - a space between and a space of potential.
 The story once told in Lao, translated into French, and then rendered into English raises questions about what is lost or transformed in the act of retelling.
-Chanthila is interested in the fractures created by translation—how stories shift and distort as they pass through languages and histories.
+Chanthila is interested in the fractures created by translation and how stories shift and distort as they pass through languages and histories.

 Red Jeep | 2023